-Cash prizes will be provided for first through third place:
+Cash prizes will be provided for first through third places:

 First place: $300 | Second place: $200 | Third place: $100

-In addition, the first place winner will receive up to $1,500 in travel funds to attend the National Brain Bee competition in Maryland in March (competitor + parent).
+In addition, reasonable travel expenses (lodging, food and transportation) will be reimbursed in accordance with University policy, to the first place winner to attend the National Brain Bee competition in Maryland in March (competitor + parent/guardian).

 The US National Champion will receive $1,500, a paid summer internship with an acclaimed neuroscientist, and a trip for two to the International Brain Bee (IBB) Championship.
 The second and third place finishers will receive $1,000 and $500, respectively.